Amazon Book Reviews: How to Get Book Reviews on Amazon for Free

 • You have reviewed your own book

-• Someone with the same address with you has reviewed your book
+• Someone with the same address as you has reviewed your book

 • A reviewer has attempted to leave multiple reviews of your work